Let’s start to address the unconscious bias in HR

 In June 2016 I wrote a post “Why does HR not do more for gender balance.”
 The premise being that there was something that didn’t quite jive because HR is dominated by women.
 Yet the needle barely moves on gender balance at a senior level.

-- HR has become a pink skill silo steroptypically associated with so called female skills
+- HR has become a pink skill silo stereotypically associated with so-called female skills

 - Lack of business training and competency to become a valued partner to the CEO.